 In March 2020, everything changed.

-Later in 2020, we entered into a new partnership with Citizens Advice Edinburgh, providing advice and support for people who were affected by the serious impact of fuel poverty; we opened a Clothesbank+ in partnership with Central Church in Tollcross; and we launched Nations, a new racial justice and integration project where we are learning to listen to other people’s stories, connecting people from ethnic minorities to churches, and supporting non-native English-speaking churches in and around Edinburgh.
+Later in 2020, we entered into a new partnership with Citizens Advice Edinburgh, providing advice and support for people who were affected by the serious impact of fuel poverty; we opened a Clothesbank+ in partnership with Central Church in Tollcross; and we launched Nations, a new project where we stimulate and strengthen the work of ethnic minority and foreign language fellowships, supporting non-native English-speaking churches in and around Edinburgh, as well as listening to other people’s stories through A Place at The Table, interviews with people from other cultures who are living here.

 2020 is probably a bit of a blur for most of us now – it certainly is for me.